Treating Ocular Surface Disease with Scleral Lenses

 These customized lenses form a dome over the cornea and rest on the sclera (the white part of the eye).
 The zone between the lens and the cornea provides a continuous moist environment that protects the cornea and provides relief for those with ocular surface disease.

 If you have OSD and are interested in scleral lenses, The Eye Studio can help.
-Dr. Jason Holtom is specialized in fitting scleral lenses for dry eyes and other corneal conditions, and serves patients from all over Red Deer, Innisfail, Lacombeand Central, all throughout Alberta.
+Dr. Jason Holtom is specialized in fitting scleral lenses for dry eyes and other corneal conditions.Our practice serves patients from Red Deer, Innisfail, Lacombe, and Central, Alberta and surrounding communities.